FLSA Frequently Asked Questions

 • Duties Test: An employee must qualify as an executive, administrative, professional, or computer professional as defined in the FLSA regulations.

-The minimum salary test does not apply to faculty and other salaried employees whose primary duty is teaching.
+*The Minimum Salary Threshold Test does not apply to faculty and other salaried employees whose primary duty is teaching.

 When is an employee entitled to overtime pay?